RSSchermer/entitytled/README.md

 ### Building read actions

-The companion objects offers 2 methods to start building a read action:
+The companion object defines 2 methods which can be used  to start building a read action:

 - `all` returns an intermediate query for all entities of this type: